 Hey there!
-I started a new freelance editing project this week.
+I started a new freelance video editing project this week.
 I feel like it’d be a fun exercise to document my journey through it.
-You’ll get to see my workflow for a project from start to end.
+You’ll get to see my workflow for a freelance video editing project from beginning to end.
 Hopefully you can pickup some useful tips based on things I do.
 By doing this we will get to see my workflow and by stepping back and looking at it we can see where I excelled and where I could have done better.
 And most importantly it will keep me accountable to stay on track with it.

 Want to join me on this journey?